digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 For deduplication to work as intended, all submissions for the same ledger change must be submitted via the same participant.
 Whether a submission is considered a duplicate is determined by completion events, and by default a participant outputs only the completion events for submissions that were requested via the very same participant.
-At this time, only `Daml driver for VMware Blockchain <https://www.digitalasset.com/daml-for-vmware-blockchain/>`__ supports command deduplication across participants.

 .. _command-dedup-usage: